US steps up plan to deport Haitian migrants gathered in Texas | ExBulletin

 US steps up plan to deport Haitian migrants gathered in Texas

-The announcement marks a swift response to the sudden arrival of Haitians in Del Rio, a town of about 35,000 people located about 145 miles (233 kilometers) west of San Antonio and located on a stretch of border relatively remote which does not have the capacity to accommodate and process such a large number of people.
+The announcement marked a swift response to the sudden arrival of Haitians in Del Rio, a Texas town of about 35,000 residents about 230 kilometers west of San Antonio.
+It sits on a relatively remote stretch of border that does not have the capacity to accommodate and process such a large number of people.

 A US official told The Associated Press on Friday that Haiti’s operational capacity and willingness to accept flights would determine their number.
 The official said progress was being made in negotiations with Haitian authorities.

-The official said the United States would likely fly five to eight planes a day, starting Sunday, while another official expected no more than two a day and said all migrants would be tested for the COVID-19.
+The official said on Friday that the United States would likely fly five to eight planes a day, starting on Sunday, while another official expected no more than two a day and said all migrants would be tested for COVID-19.
 The two officials were not authorized to discuss the matter publicly and spoke on condition of anonymity.

+Informed of the US plans on Saturday, several migrants said they still intended to stay in the encampment and seek asylum.
+Some have spoken of the latest devastating earthquake in Haiti and the assassination of President Jovenel Moise, saying they were afraid to return to a country that seems more unstable than when they left.

+In Haiti, there is no security, said Fabricio Jean, a 38-year-old Haitian who arrived with his wife and two daughters.
+The country is in political crisis.

-U.S. Customs and Border Protection on Friday closed vehicle and pedestrian traffic in both directions at the only border crossing between Del Rio and Ciudad Acua, Mexico, to meet urgent safety and security needs.
-Travelers were directed indefinitely to a passage at Eagle Pass, 57 miles (91 kilometers) away.
+U.S. Customs and Border Protection on Friday closed two-way vehicle and pedestrian traffic at the only border crossing between Del Rio and Ciudad Acua, Mexico, to meet urgent safety and security needs.
+Travelers were directed indefinitely to a passage at Eagle Pass, about 90 kilometers away.

 Crowd estimates varied, but Val Verde County Sheriff Frank Joe Martinez said on Friday there were about 13,700 newcomers to Del Rio.
 The migrants pitched tents and built makeshift shelters from giant reeds known as the carrizo cane.
 Many bathed and washed clothes in the river.